jamesplease/redux-resource/docs/guides/crud-actions.md

 specific search.
 Labels are a powerful feature, and are covered more thoroughly in the next guide.

-### Other action properties
+### Other CRUD Action properties

-The following action attributes are all optional.
+The following CRUD Action attributes are all optional.

 - `mergeResources` *(Boolean)*: When an action results in resources being updated in the store, this determines if the new data is merged with the old, or if it replaces the old data.
 Defaults to `true`.
+This only applies to successful read, write, and update Actions.

 - `mergeMeta` *(Boolean)*: This is like `mergeResources`, but for metadata.
   Defaults to `true`.
+This applies to all CRUD Actions.

 - `mergeLabelIds` *(Boolean)*: When a label is supplied, this lets you control whether or not the new list of IDs replaces or gets merged into the existing list of IDs for that label.
 When `true`, it will protect against duplicate IDs being added.
 Defaults to `true`.
+This only applies for successful read, write, and update Actions that have a `label` specified.